dading84/news-api/README.md

 View a live demo of the news-api here: https://dw-nc-news.herokuapp.com/api

-There is a front end project I completed to connect with this backend API.
-View the repository here: https://github.com/duncan-s-white/fe-nc-news
+There is also a front end project I completed to connect with this backend API: https://github.com/duncan-s-white/fe-nc-news

+You can try out the completed hosted project (frontend and backend): https://dw-nc-news.netlify.app/

 ## Setup locally